48 hrs/yr

 What Renegotiation Looks Like in a Real System

 In a system that wasn’t designed for collective agreements, renegotiation means a support ticket, a custom development request, or a manual adjustment that someone maintains as a separate spreadsheet until the vendor gets around to it.
+Some CAS payroll teams report waiting four to six weeks for rate table updates after ratification.
+During that window, payroll is running at the wrong rates, and someone is manually entering top-up adjustments every two weeks.

 In Workzoom, renegotiation is a configuration update with an effective date.
 New pay grid rates apply from the day the renegotiated agreement takes effect.
 Historical pay is preserved at the old rates.
 The retroactive period between agreement expiry and ratification can be calculated as a separate adjustment.
 No custom development required.
+No support ticket queue.

 More at workzoom.com/industries/childrens-aid.
 External reference: CUPE collective bargaining resources cover the structure of child welfare collective agreements across Canadian provinces.